 Few things are as exhausting as participating in a group that fails to make decisions and reaches inertia.
 We’re human beings, and we’ve all been there at some point.

 I strongly believe in tools that allow groups to create meaning and mutual understanding.
 These tools can be as simple as someone drawing a basic sketch or more advanced simulations and prototypes that can help groups align with new ideas.

 I wrote my master’s thesis around one particularly powerful and straightforward tool of lean management, the A3 report.
-I interviewed mid-level and senior managers at Midwest-based organizations including hospitals, manufacturing firms and growing software technology startups to write: “The A3 Report as Knowledge-accomplishing Activity: A Practice-oriented Analysis of Situated Organization Problem Solving.”
+I interviewed senior and mid-level managers at Midwest-based organizations including hospitals, manufacturing firms and growing software technology startups to write: “The A3 Report as Knowledge-accomplishing Activity: A Practice-oriented Analysis of Situated Organization Problem Solving.”
 Yes, there’s plenty of academic phrasing in that title; but the work was fascinating.
-I recalled this memory as I watched a charette in process a week ago today.
+I recalled this memory as I watched a recent charette in process.

 Even though my priorities were to ensure final preparations for a closing meeting and connect with vital sponsors before they departed, I couldn’t resist the charette’s appeal.
 I watched each participant’s ownership of the process as I listened to many thoughts and inspired ideas.
 Each individual, regardless of rank or experience level, provided meaningful input and raised vital questions.
 Best of all, I listened as people adjusted their “I” statements to “we” statements.
 Individual adjustments in thought quickly became mutual adjustment.
 The charette closed with each group presenting stronger and more impactful ideas than any one person would have created.

 With your next change, consider how people can be part of the process.
 How can team members engage with the change before it is established?
 How and where can people give feedback before the work is final?
 How can each member of the team share his or her individual voice while allowing the group to emerge with a decision that represents the team as a whole?